ZouYouShun/ngxf-uploader/README.md

 + Import `HttpClientModule`, `NgxfUploaderModule` into your main AppModule or the module where you want use.

-+ If you only need drag file and file selet, you don't need `.forRoot()` to register service

 ```ts
 // app.module.ts
 import { NgModule } from '@angular/core';